 - Empathy and cultural sensitivity – effectively and respectfully communicates and interacts with people of different ages, races, religions, and cultures; demonstrates curiosity about the lives of others without judgment

-Gordon’s Bay is a popular holiday town with many South African families venturing to the seaside location during the summer vacation season.
-ACE volunteers will be arriving during South Africa’s winter season, so while things might be a bit quieter, you’ll have amazing views without the crowds.
-During June and July in South Africa you can experience 4 seasons in one day.
+ACE participants will be arriving during South Africa’s winter season.
+During June and July in South Africa, ACE participants can experience four seasons in one day.
 Temperatures can range from the mid 70’s during the day to 30’s during the night.
-You’ll definitely want to pack clothes that you can layer throughout the day!
+Participants will definitely want to pack clothes that can be layered throughout the day!

 Three meals a day will be served and prepared by either local community members, GVI staff and/or the students themselves.

 - Dinner: a cooked hearty and healthy dinner; will typically be more traditional South African meals with a mix of Western style food.
 ACE participants can expect a range of meals, again similar to what you might get at home.
 Meals may include chicken, beef and traditional spiced sausage called ‘Boerewors.’

-Students will be able to help themselves to fruit, basic snacks and drinking water throughout the day.
-There may be times when the students go out for the odd meal, which will be included in the program.
-Students may wish to bring extra spending money for supplementary food and snacks that can be purchased at a nearby grocery store.
+ACE participants will be able to help themselves to fruit, basic snacks and drinking water throughout the day.
+There may be times when the ACE participants go out for the odd meal, which will be included in the program.
+ACE participants may wish to bring extra spending money for supplementary food and snacks that can be purchased at a nearby grocery store.
 In general, most dietary restrictions and preferences can be accommodated.
-If you have any specific concerns, please contact the ACE office to discuss whether or not your dietary needs can be reasonably accommodated at this program site.
+If you have any specific concerns, please contact the ACE office, email@example.com, to discuss whether or not your dietary needs can be reasonably accommodated at this program site.

-All students will be provided with a cell phone and local sim card to use during their stay to make local calls and additional airtime can easily be bought at local grocery stores.
-All GVI onsite field staff carry cell/mobile phones at all times and are reachable via the 24 hour GVI Emergency Contact number.
+All ACE participants will be provided with a cell phone and local sim card to use during their stay to make local calls and additional airtime can easily be bought at local grocery stores.
+All GVI onsite field staff carry cell/mobile phones at all times and are reachable via the 24-hour GVI Emergency Contact number.
 Senior GVI staff are based in-country (Cape Town central).

-Students will travel in a fully-insured and seat-belted minibus with a licensed and experienced driver to and from their community partner sites, the gym, and on weekend enrichment activities.
-Depending on traffic, it will take the students around 20 minutes from their accommodation to arrive at the local community project sites.
+ACE participants will travel in a fully-insured and seat-belted minibus with a licensed and experienced driver to and from their community partner sites, the gym, and on weekend enrichment activities.
+Where possible ACE participants will walk to service projects and/or the gym.
+However, for projects that are further away transport will be provided.

 ACE participants will be provided with time for training amongst their project work schedule.
 This is typically included in the afternoon, but morning sessions can be accommodated if necessary.
 A local gym is located a short drive away from the accommodation and project sites.
 The gym allows ACE participants access to cardio machines and weights.
 ACE participants will be provided with a short-term gym membership as part of the program.
 Access to a running track and pool (25 meters) will also be included twice a week.
 This can be increased depending on the needs of the accepted participants.